-- The Best Flight Simulator Software in 2021
+The Best Flight Simulator Software and Hardware in 2024

 Flight Simulators are not only fun to use, they also offer a tremendously valuable tool during flight training and beyond.
 A flight simulator can be a great tool when learning to fly; for example, it gives you the opportunity to practice maneuvers and procedures at home, saving you a lot of money on fuel, aircraft rent and instructor fees!

-For the best experience, we recommend using the latest versions of each software, Microsoft Flight Simulator X and X-Plane 11.
+For the best experience, we recommend using the latest versions of each software, Microsoft Flight Simulator MSFS and X-Plane 12.
 There are hundreds of add-ons you can buy to enhance your flight simulator experience even further!

 The market currently offers many different great flight simulator yoke options.
 Brands such as Logitech, CH Products and recently Honeycomb have created some very nice products to help you get the most out of your flight training.